Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 from stress by creating positive events.
 For example, taking a day off from caring for a relative with a serious, chronic illness to go a health club or spa can bring significant relief from stress.
-- One of the least effective forms of coping is **avoidant coping**.
+- One of the least effective forms of coping is **avoidant coping**.
 In avoidant coping, a person may use wishful thinking to reduce stress or use more direct escape routes, such as drug use, alcohol use, and overeating.
 An example of wishful thinking to avoid a test would be to say to oneself, “Maybe it will snow so hard tomorrow that the test will be canceled.”
-- **Defense mechanisms** defense mechanisms are unconscious strategies that people use to reduce anxiety by concealing the source of stress from themselves and others.
+- **Defense mechanisms** defense mechanisms are unconscious strategies that people use to reduce anxiety by concealing the source of stress from themselves and others.
 - Another defense mechanism used to cope with stress is `emotional insulation` in which a person stops experiencing any emotions at all and thereby remains unaffected and unmoved by both positive and negative experiences.
 The problem with defense mechanisms, of course, is that they merely hide the problem and do not deal with reality.
 - **Learned helplessness** A state in which